How to be referred?

 If you and your primary care vet feel that your pet has a condition which is beyond the scope or expertise of what can reasonably be achieved in general practice, then a referral to a specialist is appropriate.

 A referral can only be made by your primary care vet, who will provide us with all the medical information we require in order to treat your pet and discuss the possible solutions with you when an appointment has been made.
 To find out more about what to expect from your referral journey, have a look at our Your Visit page.

 Referral is a system of professionals working together to offer all pet owners the best service and healthcare options for their animal family member.
 Specialists at referral centres have vast experience in their field and access to specialist equipment that might not necessarily be available in general practice.

 Why Fitzpatrick Referrals?

-We provide referral level care for orthopaedic, neurology, oncology and soft tissue presentations 24 hours a day, 365 days of the year, and we make these five promises to each and every patient and their families:
+We provide referral-level care for orthopaedic, neurology and cardiology presentations 24 hours a day, 365 days of a year, and we make these five promises to each and every patient and their families:

 - We promise to work with every family towards achieving the best possible quality of life for their animal family member

 - We promise to respect the emotional needs and financial constraints of our clients and support them in their time of making and coping with difficult decisions, whilst providing them with the fullest possible information to make informed choices.

 - We promise to support our professional colleagues in every way we can at all times and will ensure that they remain fully informed.
 Our referring practitioners will remain integral to the care team for the patient to maintain continuity of care.